slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To quiet a crowd or a drunk, just whisper.
 Calm is contagious."
 -- Kevin Kelly*

-> *"Your best response to an insult is “you’re probably right”.
+> *"Your best response to an insult is «you’re probably right».
 Often they are."
 -- Kevin Kelly*

 > *"Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation."